Chair’s Introduction

 Through this mix of experience and skills, the Board and the individual Directors are well positioned to set the strategic aims of the Company as well as drive the Group’s values and standards throughout the organisation, whilst remaining focused on their obligations to shareholders and meeting their statutory obligations.

+Throughout the year ended 30 June 2024 at least half the Board, excluding the Chair, were non-executive Directors whom the Board considers to be independent.
 The Board reviews, on an annual basis, the independence of each non-executive Director.
 In making this assessment, in addition to considering Provision 10 of the Code, the Board determines whether the Director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the Director’s judgement.

 The Board has established an Audit Committee and a Remuneration Committee, details of which are provided below.
 The Board does not have a separate Nomination Committee as the Company has incorporated this function within the remit of the entire Board.
 Although not in compliance with Provision 17 of the Code, the Board considers this to be an appropriate arrangement in view of the size of the Group.